What Do You Do As a Pickleball Coach and Consultant?

 How Do You Protect the Safety of Players?

 Coach Mark’s #1 priority is the safety of every client.
 This includes making sure court surfaces are playable and stopping play when balls come onto the court.
 And because of Covid-19, Coach Mark adheres to all rules established by local health authorities as well as facility managers of the venues where coaching is conducted.
-To further mitigate risk, Coach Mark primarily works one-on-one with clients or in small groups not to exceed eight players.
-And yes, Coach Mark received both shots of the Pfizer Covid-19 vaccine in April of 2021.
+To further mitigate risk, Coach Mark primarily works one-on-one with players or in small groups.
+In addition, Coach Mark received both shots of the Pfizer Covid-19 vaccine in April of 2021.

 Where Do You Coach and Teach Pickleball?